64kramsystem/personal_notes/chef.md

   owner 'root'
 end

+# Notification happens when the referenced resource state is changed.
 # Don't forget that the :subscribes action is the action of the enclosing resource!
+#
 service 'nginx' do
   action :nothing
   subscribes :reload, 'file[/etc/nginx/ssl/example.crt]', :immediately